 The City of Temple Police Department is subject to Civil Service as defined in Local Government Code Chapter 143.
 The first step to becoming a Temple Police Officer is passing the Civil Service Exam.
 Exams are given on an as needed basis, no less than once per year.
-You may register online or obtain a registration packet in the Human Resources office located at 1 S. 1st Street.

 The registration packet will contain qualifications and requirements necessary to the position of Police Officer.
 All questions regarding qualifications or requirements may be directed to the City of Temple Human Resources Office at 254-298-5650, or the City of Temple Police Department at 254-298-5538 or email.